-- Turn on the connected computer or video device. - Insert a DVD or other video media, and press the play button (if necessary). - Press the Source Search button on the projector or remote control to detect the video source. - Press the button for the video source on the remote control.
+- Turn on the connected computer or video device. - Insert a DVD or other video media, and press the play button (if necessary).

+• Press the Source Search button on the projector or the Search button on the remote control to detect the video source.